 technician positions, alongside a graduate forester, wildlife biologist, or other

-The Forestry Management Technology program is accredited.
+The education degree program in Forestry Management Technology leading to an Associate's in Applied Science is a candidate for accreditation by the Society of American Foresters (SAF).
 For more information about HGTC's accreditations, click here.

 For more information, contact:

 A wildlife or natural resource technician has the technical knowledge and ability

 to work directly with wildlife and to manipulate their habitat or environmental conditions